 Because of its soothing properties, lemon balm is an essential ingredient in many types of popular skin care and beauty products.
-We’ve included it in Biotrex™, our unique liquid formula for clear, healthy-looking lips.
-Biotrex harnesses the power of lemon balm and other high-quality, organic ingredients to relieve and moisturize your lips so they can look and feel their best.

 Do you have a favorite use for lemon balm?
 Leave a comment below and share your thoughts with us.

 - Taavoni, S., Nazem, Ekbatani N., Haghani, H. “Valerian/lemon balm use for sleep disorders during menopause.”
 Complement Ther Clin Pract.
 2013 Nov;19(4):193-6. doi: 10.1016/j.ctcp.2013.07.002.

 - “Herbs and Natural Supplements, volume 1, 4th edition: Braun & Cohen.”
 2014.
 Print.
 12 Jan.
 2017.

 - Scholey, A., Gibbs, A., Neale, C., Perry, N., Ossoukhova, A., Bilog, V., Kras, M., Scholz, C., Sass, M., Buchwald-Werner, S. “Anti-stress effects of M. Officinalis-containing foods.”
 Nutrients.
 2014 Oct 30;6(11):4805-21. doi: 10.3390/nu6114805.